 • Within 15 days of the appointment, a notice must be filed with the Registrar of Companies.

-• If the director appointed is a natural person from abroad, the director’s residential address, correspondence address, identity card number, and the passport issued by the director’s home country must be presented.
+• If the director appointed is a natural person from abroad, the director’s residential address, correspondence address, identity card number, and passport issued by the director’s home country must be presented.

 • Every Hong Kong company has to keep the register of its directors, and members of the public are entitled to inspect it.
-This register will not only have the name of each director but their personal particulars that were notified to the Registrar of Companies.
+This register will not only have the name of each director but also their particulars that were notified to the Registrar of Companies.

 • The person who becomes the director of the company has a statutory duty to provide personal particulars.